 Plitvice Lakes National Park

-Not far from the border with Bosnia and Herzegovina lies what is probably Croatia’s biggest natural attraction, the Plitvice Lakes national park.
+Not far from the border with Bosnia and Herzegovina lies what is probably Croatia’s biggest natural attraction, the Plitvice Lakes National Park.
 There are several different trails to explore the lower and upper falls, we walked trail K. Don’t be put off by the trail times as it claimed it would take 6-8 hours, but it only took us around 3 hours.
 We highly recommend arriving early as at the end, coming back to the car park it was very busy.
-Because we arrived as soon as the park opened we had the trail almost to ourselves which is much more enjoyable.
+We arrived as soon as the park opened and had the trail almost to ourselves which is much more enjoyable.

 We thought the entrance fees were expensive and you also have to pay for parking on top of the ticket price.
 Make sure to visit in the parks off season to get the cheaper ticket prices.
 You can’t swim in this national park to preserve the cleanliness of the water.
 At Krka National Park, a similar waterfall and lake attraction, you are allowed to swim in and around the waterfalls.
 It is also paid entrance, however the overall size of the park is smaller than Plitvice.
 It isn’t worth visiting both and there are also lots of free waterfalls you can visit aside from these areas.